civisanalytics/civis-python/docs/source/cli.rst

 - ``civis notebooks open $NOTEBOOK_ID``

   Open an existing notebook (which may or may not be running) in your default browser.

+SQL
+---

+The Civis CLI allows for easy running of SQL queries on Civis Platform through the following commands:

+- ``civis sql run [-n $MAX_LINES] $DATABASE_NAME $FILE_NAME``

+  Read a SQL query from a text file and run it on the specified database.
+  The results of the query, if any, will be shown after it completes.

+- ``civis sql cmd [-n $MAX_LINES] $DATABASE_NAME [$SQL_QUERY]``

+  Similar to ``civis sql run``, but read query text from the command line argument instead of from a file.
+If you do not provide a query on the command line, you may type a multi-line query beneath, ending with a blank line.

+- ``civis sql download $DATABASE_NAME $SQL_FILE_NAME $OUTPUT_FILE_NAME

+  Read a SQL query from a text file and run it on the specified database.
+  The complete results of the query will be downloaded to a CSV file at the requested location after the query completes.